eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

   rather, you can DIY it using some Python and make.

-The result is a system where creating and editing flashcards is nearly frictionless, that uses an advanced spaced repetition scheduler, and, when drilling cards, provides an elegant (if not beautiful) web interface.
+The result is a system where creating and editing flashcards is nearly frictionless, that uses an advanced spaced repetition scheduler, and which provides an elegant UI for drilling flashcards.
+I hope others will find it useful.

 [Anki]: https://apps.ankiweb.net/
 [Claude]: https://claude.ai/